 Starting stitches are a crochet game changer and its well worth learning starting half treble and treble stitches too (they are linked below).

-Prefer a Photo tutorial?
+Prefer Video tutorial?

 Just click here to be taken to my video tutorial on starting double crochets (US starting single crochets).